radhigulati/crumblybynature/content/blog/problem-except-self/index.md

 <img src="all.png" alt="all" width="200" height="200"/>

-Here are some example inputs and outputs:
+Here are some example inputs and outputs

 `input: [1,2,3,4]`</br>
 `output: [24, 12, 8, 6]`